Kevin O'Leary: Personal life

-On 24 August 2019, O'Leary and his wife Linda were involved in a fatal crash on Lake Joseph in Muskoka, Ontario when they were on a boat owned by O'Leary and operated at the time by Linda.
-The O'Leary's boat collided with another one and a 64-year-old man and 48-year old woman on that vessel were killed.
+Boating accident

+On August 24, 2019, O'Leary and his wife Linda were involved in a fatal crash on Lake Joseph in Muskoka, Ontario, when they were on a boat owned by O'Leary and allegedly operated at the time by Linda.
+The O'Learys' boat collided with another one and a 64-year-old man and 48-year-old woman on that vessel were killed.
 O'Leary said in a statement that he was cooperating with the police investigation and that the other boat did not have its lights on and "fled the scene".
-The police stated that both boats left the scene to "attend a location", and both parties called 911."
-On 24 September, Linda O'Leary was charged with "careless operation of a vessel" under the small vessel regulations of the Canada Shipping Act, a charge that carries maximum 18 months imprisonment and a $10,000 fine.
-The driver of the other boat, Richard Ruh of Orchard Park, New York, was charged with "failing to exhibit navigation light while underway."
-On 11 October, the Public Prosecution Service of Canada ruled out jail time for Linda.
-On 14 September 2021, Linda was found not guilty of careless operation of the vessel.
+The police stated that both boats left the scene to "attend a location and both parties called 911."
+On September 24, Linda O'Leary was charged with "careless operation of a vessel" under the small vessel regulations of the Canada Shipping Act, a charge that carries maximum 18 months imprisonment and a $10,000 fine.
+The driver of the other boat, Richard Ruh of Orchard Park, New York, was charged with "failing to exhibit navigation light while underway".
+On October 11, the Public Prosecution Service of Canada ruled out jail time for Linda.
+On September 14, 2021, Linda was found not guilty of careless operation of the vessel.